oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on the menu under Actions for the sales CDB, and select ***Update Pluggable Database***.
 This will launch the operator UI of Fleet Maintenance.

-4. We are now at the operator UI screen, with pre-selected values for Gold Image, Target Type and Operation.
+4. We are now at the Operator UI screen, with pre-selected values for Gold Image, Target Type and Operation.

     ![](images/patching-ui1.png "patching-ui1")